mills32/M3D-for-PlayStation-Portable/README.md

 Thanks again to Andresmargar for creating this.

 **<ins>OPENTRI:</ins>** I just used the particle system from this lib, because I could not make it work from the library included in pspsdk.

-I added a lot of stuff to AMGLib and fixed a lot of bugs (I think) OSLib is untouched.

 ## FUNCTIONS